destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 ```

-Each variable has it's value defined with a primitive like int, string, double, boolean, etc. The TestDrive is to test the code you have in the superclass.
-The main function is now running while using the first class without repeating any values.
+Each variable has it's value defined with a primitive, like: int, string, double, boolean, etc. The TestDrive is to test the code you have in the superclass.
+The main method is now running while using the first class without repeating any values.

 ### Note: